 A few generations ago, most people in North America either lived on a farm or they knew someone who did.
-Animals were born, got sick or injured, and died with short life cycles that were easy for all to see.
-People generally lived a short life then, too, and people were generally sick or disabled only a short time before they died at home.
-They usually didn’t go to hospitals.
+The farm animals were born, got sick or injured, and died with short life cycles that were easy for all to see.
+People generally lived a short life then, too, and people were generally sick or disabled only a short time before they either recovered or died at home.
+People usually didn’t go to hospitals.
 Doctors, midwives, and neighbors came to the house and helped the family care for them.

-So it's likely that your grandparents and your ancestors before them grew up seeing death happen to people they knew well, touching their dead bodies and taking part in community grieving that was a natural part of growing up.
+So it's likely that your grandparents and your ancestors before them grew up seeing the natural cycle of birth, infirmity, and death as part of daily life.
+They often saw death happen to people they knew well, touching their dead bodies and taking part in community grieving.

 The Way We Deal with Illness and Death in North America Has Changed

-One trend is that increasingly powerful medical, surgical, and radiological experiments have been funded by government and private research money to the tune of billions of dollars over the past 45 years.
-People have been able to afford the treatments from those technologies largely because of an increase in the health insurance industry, including Medicare for people 65 years and older in the United States.
-In most cases, in order to get these expensive treatments, people have had to be in the hospitals.
+Medicare began in 1965 and was with the purpose of providing healthcare to people age 65 and older.
+Since then, increasingly powerful medical, surgical, and radiological treatment research have been funded by government and private foundations to the tune of billions of dollars over the past 45 years.
+People have been able to afford the treatments from expensive technologies largely because of an increase in the health insurance industry, including Medicare for people 65 years and older in the United States.
+In most cases, in order to get these treatments, people have had to be in the hospitals.

-Newspapers, TV, and movies often romanticize death or portray violent deaths without showing us anything realistic about how it was meaningful to the dying person or their community.
-This leaves us feeling empty and denies us the opportunity for experiencing the profound grief, gratitude, healing, and soul growth that only birth, illness, and death can provide.
+Newspapers, TV, and movies often portray death without showing us anything realistic about how it was meaningful to the dying person, their family, or their community.
+This leaves us feeling empty and denies us an opportunity to experience the profound grief, gratitude, healing, and soul growth that birth, illness, and death can provide.

-A third trend is that most adults in North America have scheduled their lives in ways that give us very little flexibility to care for our sick and dying loved ones, so it fits our busy lives much more conveniently when the people we love die in hospitals or nursing homes.
+A third trend is that most adults in North America have scheduled our lives in ways that give us very little flexibility to care for our sick and dying loved ones, so it fits our busy lives much more conveniently when the people we love die in hospitals or nursing homes.
 And it's more than inconvenience.
-It's also that we haven't grown up seeing how dying works and seeing how to support a person through their illness and death.
+It's also that we don't know how to support a person through their illness and death.

-When faced with this opportunity, most of us are frightened because our awareness of our own mortality is stirred, and we do not see the gift in that.
+When faced with illness or death, most of us are frightened because our awareness of our own mortality is stirred, and we do not see the gift in that.
 We're also frightened because of the images we've taken in from the media.
 And we're frightened because the dying process seems to be painful, messy, and unpredictable, and we do not have mentors to show us how it can be navigated.

-With the commercializations of embalming dead bodies soon came additional products like metal caskets, vaults, and cremation.
+With the commercialization of embalming dead bodies soon came additional products like metal caskets, vaults, and cremation.
 All of these prevent the body from returning to the earth to feed and fertilize life.
 And all of them require polluting chemicals, nonbiodegradable materials, or fossil fuel depletion and air pollution.
-Fortunately there is a movement beginning to bring awareness to this growing misuse of resources and offer greener alternatives.
+Fortunately there is a Green Burial movement that brings awareness to this growing misuse of resources and offers cleaner alternatives.